satcar77/miband4/README.md

 ## Contributors

- MiBand 4 provides subset of services provided by MiBand 2/3.
+ MiBand 4 provides superset of services provided by MiBand 2/3.
 For the services that were similar for both devices, the bluetooth characteristics, UUIDs  and request/response byte sequence were the same.
-Therefore,  I utilized information already uncovered by [Freeyourgadget team](https://github.com/Freeyourgadget/Gadgetbridge) and made use of the code by [Andrey Nikishaev](https://github.com/creotiv) for MiBand2.
+Therefore,  I utilized some of the informations already uncovered by [Freeyourgadget team](https://github.com/Freeyourgadget/Gadgetbridge) and made use of the code by [Andrey Nikishaev](https://github.com/creotiv) for MiBand2.
+I reverse engineered snooped ACL packets to fill in the pieces of the puzzle.